sgoulas/react-ciphers/whatILearned.md

 6.)
 Changed the capitalization from Filename to filename but git did not pick up the renaming.
 Solution => rename filename to 1filename, add, rename 1filename to filename, add, commit.

+7.)
+Constant re-renders.

+what I was doing wrong:

+const [encryptedText, setEncryptedText] = useState("");

+//...

+useEffect(() => {
+const newEncryptedText = text
+? withErrorHandling(encrypt, text, cipherSpecificProps)
+: "Encrypted text"; // <--- this is the default value but I am setting it now instead of when calling useState setEncryptedText(newEncryptedText);
+}, [encrypt, text, cipherSpecificProps]);

+So the 'encryptedText' I was getting back was '', then 'Encrypted text' and that was forcing a re-render.

+correct approach:

+const [encryptedText, setEncryptedText] = useState("Encrypted text");

+//... same rest